technoAl/StockExchangeNeuralNetworkInferenceDevice/README.md

 The webscraping and NewsAPI require the lxml library.
 This can be installed by rinning `pip install lxml`

-Uses the [MyGrad](https://github.com/rsokl/MyGrad) library for the neural network forward pass and back propogation.
+Uses the [MyGrad](https://github.com/rsokl/MyGrad) and [MyNN](https://github.com/davidmascharka/MyNN) libraries for the neural network forward pass and back propogation.

 The Numba library is required to run inference.
 This can be installed by running `pip install numba`